mattdelfante/CST238GUI/README.md

 <i>Note on naming convention:</i><br />
 We preface all aliases with 2 letter identifiers that distinguish its type followed by an underscore.
+We preface c++ data members with an "m_" followed by the data member name.
 We will develop a more extensive naming convention in the near future.

 <b>Bugs and ToDo List:</b><br />